 If you thought babies were the only ones to get cranky when they don't get enough sleep, think again.
 Puppies are next in line when it comes to winning the crabbiest family member award.
 Fortunately, the solution to a cranky puppy is quite easy.
 Simply create a comfy spot free of distractions and let your pup catch up on some well-deserved zzz's.

 When it comes to newborn puppies, these helpless fellows need all the sleep they can get.
-This isn't the regular beauty sleep you need to feel refreshed after a late night out; rather, when it comes to these pups their activated sleep is all about growing and development.
+This isn't the regular beauty sleep you need to feel refreshed after a late night out; rather, when it comes to these pups their activated sleep is all about growth and development.
 Expect them to sleep and nurse 90 percent of the time.

 As the puppies grow, they start exploring their surroundings and start to play.
 Don't be surprised if your puppy is playing one minute and then sleeping soundly the next.
 While he's conked out on the carpet, his brain is still maturing and building new neural connections.

 You can take several steps to prevent your pup from getting cranky.
-Don't let him crash in the middle of the living room where people walk by and make all sorts of noises.
-A nap inside a crate or gated area where he can't be jostled or woken up is the best solution.
-Put together a consistent schedule so that Milo doesn't stay active for hours at a time and takes his well-deserved naps throughout the day.
+Don't let him crash in the middle of the living room where the lights are bright and people walk by and make all sorts of noises.
+A nap inside a crate or gated area where you can dim the lights and he can't be jostled or woken up is the best solution.
+This also helps your pup become more independent, rather than relying on your comfort and presence to sleep.

 Put together a consistent schedule so that your puppy doesn't stay active for hours at a time and takes his well-deserved naps throughout the day.
 A good schedule should include mealtimes, potty breaks, walks, and playtime, with plenty of gaps for sleep.